dfbr/new-news/README.md

 ## Maximum Stories on Front Page

 The number of stories displayed on the front page equals the number of lines in `feeds_to_check.txt` (currently 10 feeds).

+## TODO

+- [ ] Add default/fallback image for stories that don't have an image in the RSS feed